grupokindynos/ladon/README.md

 -local
 ```

-Set this flag to run ladon using the testing hestia database.
+Set this flag to run Ladon using the testing Hestia database.
 Default is false (production mode).
 When using this flag you must be running hestia locally on port 8080.

 ```
 -port=xxxx
 ```

 Specifies the running port.
-Default is 8080
+Default is 8080.

 ```
 -stop-proc
 ```

-Set this flag to run ladon without processor.
+Set this flag to run Ladon without the *processor*.

 ```
 -no-txs
 ```

-Set this flag to avoid publishing txs on the blockchain but store them on the database.
+Set this flag to avoid publishing txs on the Blockchain but store them on the database.
 WARNING: -local flag must be set in order to use this flag.

 ```